SurajBhari/rich-presence/README.md

 # Rich Presence: Stream Your Media to Discord Effortlessly

 Experience a simple yet robust method to seamlessly stream your current running media to Discord.
-This utility leverages [winsdk](https://pypi.org/project/winsdk/), utilizing the power of [winrt](https://pypi.org/project/winrt/) to retrieve information about the media currently in use.
+This utility leverages [winsdk](https://pypi.org/project/winsdk/), utilizing the power of [winrt](https://pypi.org/project/winrt/) to retrieve information about the media currently in use .

 ## Download